itu-algorithms/itu.algs4/README.md

 ## Usage

-The package `algs4` has a hierarchical structure.
-It has seven sub-packages, corresponding to: the first five chapters of "Algorithms, 4th Edition", the `stdlib` package of "Introduction to Programming in Python", and a package `error` containing a number of exception classes.
+The python package `algs4` and has a hierarchical structure.
+It has seven sub-packages, corresponding to: the first five chapters of [Algorithms, 4th Edition](https://algs4.cs.princeton.edu/home/), the `stdlib` package of [Introduction to Programming in Python](https://introcs.cs.princeton.edu/python/), and a package `error` containing some exception classes.

-All filenames and package names have been written in lower-case style with underscores instead of the CamelCase style of the Java version.
+All filenames and package names have been written in lower_case style with underscores instead of the CamelCase style of the Java version.
 For example `EdgeWeightedDigraph.java` has been renamed to `edge_weighted_digraph.py`.
 Class names still use CamelCase though, which is consistent with naming conventions in Python.

 ### Example